Right Legal Group – Complaints Procedure

 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.
 We are committed to providing a high-quality service to our clients and this includes a commitment to putting things right when they go wrong.
 This policy explains how we will deal with any complaint that is referred to us.
 Your complaint might concern the way in which you have been dealt with, the quality of advice you have received or any invoice that you have received.

 Please note, making a complaint will not affect how we handle your case.

-If you have a complaint, please contact either Elizabeth Ward or Bethany Lunn.
-You can contact them by post at 16 Stanier Way, Wyvern Business Park, Derby Derbyshire DE21 6BF, or by e-mail at firstname.lastname@example.org / email@example.com.
-It is preferable that you do put your concerns into writing, but if you would prefer not to, or if you would find it difficult to do so, they can be contacted by phone at (01332) 424511.
+If you have the need to express your dissatisfaction at the service you have received then please contact Andrew Carson.
+You can contact him by post at 16 Stanier Way, Wyvern Business Park, Derby, DE21 6BF, or by e-mail at firstname.lastname@example.org.
+It is preferable that you do put your concerns into writing, but if you would prefer not to, or if you would find it difficult to do so, he can be contacted by phone at (01332) 424511.

 To explain to you how long this process might take, we have included our target times for each stage of the process.
 Where, for any reason, if it is not possible to observe any of these limits we will let you know and explain why.